avthedev/We-Love-Movies-Project/README.md

 - Home page displays all movies
 - All theaters displays theaters nearby with their current movies
-- All movies displays every movie in theater their descriptions along with ratings
+- All movies displays every movie in theater and their descriptions along with ratings
 - Each movie displays reviews and theaters of the movie showings

 ## Installation